Renting Property In Spain: Top Tips

 Many owners will take your departure as an excuse to keep all or part of your deposit to pay for repairs or paintwork.
 Now is the time when those photos in the contract could come in handy.

-Of course, it’ll help if you take time to clean up the property and repair any damage that you have caused before the landlord makes the final inspection.
+It helps to clean up the property and repair any damage before the landlord makes the final inspection.

 Top Tips to Get your Deposit Back